mapgears/ol3-google-maps/DEVELOPING.md

 ## Running examples

+Before you run any examples, you must assign your Google Maps API key to the environment variable GOOGLE_MAPS_API_KEY.
+If you don't already have one, follow the instructions on
+[this page](https://developers.google.com/maps/documentation/javascript/get-api-key)
+to create one.

-To run the examples you first need to start the dev server:
+Then you can start the dev server:

     $ npm run serve-examples

-The first time you run this command, you will be asked for a Google Maps API key.
-If you don't already have one, follow the instructions on [this page](https://developers.google.com/maps/documentation/javascript/get-api-key) to create one.

-Then, load <http://localhost:5000/> in your browser.
+Then, load <http://localhost:8080/> in your browser.

 ## Google Maps externs file